pragmatictesters/PTL-SeleniumTraining-3-2020/README.md

-# Pragmatic Learning : Selenium Training 2020 (3)
+# Pragmatic Learning : Selenium  Project
-Sample project created for Selenium Training (Oct-Nov 2020)
+This is a sample Selenium Project with application of various tools, apis, techniques, best practices etc This project will be updated with the aim of sharing the same with the Selenium testing community.

 ## Audience